janpipek/g4.vzdusne.cz/2016/01/29/composite_geometry.md

 The whole design then follows these guidelines:

-* All components must derive from a common class, `GeometryComponent`, that contains shared functionality (which is not very wide).
+* All components must derive from a common class, `DetectorComponent`, that contains shared functionality (which is not very wide).

 * The mechanism for combining components should be implemented